Message from CMS: There is No I in Team

 Added David R. Holmes, Jr., MD, immediate past-president of the ACC, whether with TAVR.PCI, or CABG, he said, “As we become more patient-centric, as practicing physicians and societies, our role will be to make sure patients and their families have the right information the most complete dataset of information that we can give to them in an understandable way so that they can make it clear what they want to receive – not what we are going to give to them, but what they want to receive.”
 And at the heart of cardiovascular care, he said, is the heart team.

 - Weintraub WS, Grau-Sepulveda MV, Weiss JM, et al. Comparative effectiveness of revascularization strategies.
 N Engl J Med 2012;366:1467-76.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease